juji-io/site/blog/you-really-get-me-a-guide-to-chatbot-personalization-by-individual-differences.md

 # Personalize Conversations by Individual Differences

-To help chatbot designers easily personalize each conversation experience, Juji provides a set of functions and "message cards", which allow a designer to personalize chatbot messages for each persona.
-As shown in the screenshot below, a designer can personalize an e-commerce chatbot's messages to different shoppers based on their shopper DNA.
+To help chatbot designers easily personalize each conversation experience, Juji provides a set of functions and "message cards", which allow a designer to personalize chatbot messages for each inferred user persona.

+## How to Personalize Chatbot Messages

+One easy way is to customize a pre-made "message card" based on inferred individual differences.
+Currently Juji provides two pre-made message cards, one allowing you to customize chatbot messages to match inferred shopper personas, while the other allowing you to customize chatbot messages to match base personas.
+As shown in the screenshot below, a designer can personalize an e-commerce chatbot's messages by each shopper persona.
+In a conversation, a chatbot will send a custom message to a user based on the user's shopper persona inferred during the conversation.
+To ensure accuracy, currently a chatbot would not send out a custom message if it does not have enough information (e.g., few words) to infer a user's shopper persona.

 ![personalize conversation messages to different shoppers based on shopper persona]()